Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 A fitting polynomial ({@eq:compensatingPolynomial}) of the fifth order is sufficient, given the precision of our equipment.

-The table {@tbl:kcoefftable} shows the polynomial coefficients obtained from a best fit of the NIST[^srdata] correction tables.
+The table {@tbl:kcoefftable} shows the polynomial coefficients obtained from a best fit of the NIST[^srdata] data tables.

 | Coefficient     | Value        |
 | :-------------- | :------------ |